phptgcalls/LiveProto/docs/en/README.md

 ## Features

-- Super fast—beats any library out there !
+- Super fast — beats any library out there !
 - Quick and easy to set up
-- Uses minimal RAM and CPU—super lightweight
+- Uses minimal RAM and CPU — super lightweight
 - Works on any operating system, including Windows, Linux, and more
 - Fully asynchronous for smooth performance